makrai/notes/zhang2310-socioprag-64-lang.md

 * contributions of this paper are as follows:
   * We collect, uniformize, and responsibly release massively multilingual SM datasets in a new benchamark;
-  * SPARROW benchmark is essentially an archive of SM datasets
+  * SPARROW is essentially an archive of SM datasets
     * alleviates the serious issue of data decay;
   * We evaluate a wide range of models on our SPARROW benchmark via fine-tuning SoTA encoder-only pretrained language models